kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 As previously-mentioned, RequireJS is based on the AMD spec which defines a code pattern for loading JS files asynchronously.
 JavaScript files that contain this pattern are said to be "AMD-compliant."

-If the file dependency is not AMD-compliant, RequireJS must force it to be so.
+If the dependency is not AMD-compliant, RequireJS must force it to be so.
 That's what's happening here in this `shim` setting.

 `tipue` represents our core Tipue plugin code and this can't run without jQuery, so it's listed as a dependency in the `deps` array.
 The other two shimmed-in files have no jQuery code inside them so they can skip this step.